lifeonearth718/payoucard-doc/API-EN.md

 ```

 ### Merchant User Registration
 This interface is used for merchant user registration.
-The registered information will be used to submit the KYC application to the bank;
+The registered information will be used to submit the KYC application to the bank; <br>
-1. The application for a virtual card requires a mobile phone number, mobile phone international area code, email, surname, first name and address
+1. The application for a virtual card requires a mobile phone number, mobile phone international area code, email, surname, first name and address <br>
-2. All information for the application of a physical card needs to be provided, and special cards need to provide a handheld ID number
+2. All information for the application of a physical card needs to be provided, and special cards need to provide a handheld ID number <br>

-Requirements for submitting KYC in the test environment:
+Requirements for submitting KYC in the test environment: <br>
-id==3 or id==9: mobile phone number, mobile phone area code, email, surname, first name and address
+id==3 or id==9: mobile phone number, mobile phone area code, email, surname, first name and address <br>
-id==1 or id == 10: All fields in the registration interface cannot be empty
+id==1 or id == 10: All fields in the registration interface cannot be empty <br>
-id==2: All fields in the registration interface are required, upload a handheld ID photo (uploaded via attachment)
+id==2: All fields in the registration interface are required, Upload a photo of yourself holding your ID card and add it through the extended field extField <br>

-id == 1 The country of application must be a member of the European Union, otherwise it is not supported
+id == 1 The country of application must be a member of the European Union, otherwise it is not supported <br>
-EEA countries refer to EEA countries in dictionary_common.xlsx
+EEA countries refer to EEA countries in dictionary_common.xlsx <br>

 **It is recommended to register all cards with a passport**